Sabapathypillai Illangaratnam

-Sabapathypillai Illangaratnam (18 December 1947 – 16 July 2007) was a leading Sri Lankan cricketer who played in the era prior to Sri Lanka gaining Test status.
+Sabapathypillai Illangaratnam (18 December 1947 – 16 July 2007) was a Sri Lankan cricketer who played in the era prior to Sri Lanka gaining Test status.

 Early life

 Born in Irupalai in Jaffna, Illangaratnam attended Colombo Hindu College in Ratmalana and gained employment at the Bank of Ceylon, initially as a junior clerk at the bank's city office, the largest Ceylon Bank branch at the time.

 Playing career

 Illangaratnam first played A division cricket for Bank of Ceylon in tournaments conducted by the Nationalised Services’ Cricket Association.
 Illange, as he was affectionately called, was picked for the Moratuwa Sports Club team to play in the premiere Sri Lankan cricket tournament, the P Saravanamuttu Trophy, opening the bowling with Sylvester Dias.

 Illangaratnam later joined the Bloomfield Cricket and Athletic Club in Colombo.
 He opened the bowling with Susantha Karunarathne and provided him with the opportunity to play along with future Test players such as Bandula Warnapura, Lalith Kaluperuma, Anura Ranasinghe and Ajit de Silva.
 During his playing period, Illangaratnam had to compete with quality fast bowlers such as Ranjan Goonathilake, Susantha Karunarathne, D.L.S.
 De Silva and Tony Opatha.

 Illangaratnam's sole List A match was in 1977, representing Sri Lanka against the visiting Marylebone Cricket Club (MCC) team at the Sinhalese Sports Club Ground, bowling four wicketless overs and not batting.

-Following his retirement from competitive cricket, Illangaratnam captained Bloomfield's Division II team, winning the Division II competition In 1993-94.
+Following his retirement from competitive cricket, Illangaratnam captained Bloomfield's Division II team, winning the Division II competition In 1993–94.
 He also played for veterans' club Lanka Cavalier, led by Warnapura.